thibaut-neoledge/azure-docs.fr-fr/articles/vpn-gateway/vpn-gateway-verify-connection-resource-manager.md

 <properties
-   pageTitle="Vérification de la connexion à une passerelle | Microsoft Azure" description="Cet article vous montre comment vérifier une connexion à une passerelle dans le modèle de déploiement Resource Manager." services="vpn-gateway" documentationCenter="na" authors="cherylmc"
+   pageTitle="Verify a gateway connection | Microsoft Azure" description="This article shows you how to verify a gateway connection in the Resource Manager deployment model" services="vpn-gateway" documentationCenter="na" authors="cherylmc"